lzontar/To-Hask-a-Java/README.md

 ## Project structure
 - **Main.hs** contains the main Haskell function which processes program's IO and connects other modules in a single file.
+- **ThajLexer.hs** is where program code is tokenized (i.e. split on multiple tokens, such as strings, Java punctuations, etc.).
+- **ThajParser.hs** does the main processing by building an Abstract Syntax Tree (AST) from tokens.
+- **ThajGenerator.hs** writes a Haskell program based on the AST that was created in parser.

 ## Using To-Hask-a-Java compiler
 1. We have to run the Glasgow Haskell Compiler: ``` $ ghci ```